cmbrandt/cxx-fundamentals/2_class_design_special.md

 private:
-  int idx;         // Fundamental type std::string str; // Class (user-defined) type
+  int idx;         // Fundamental type std::string str; // Class type
 };
 ```

 ## Custom Destructor

-The responsibility of the destructor is to clean up an object.
-When the lifetime of an object ends, all outstanding responsibilities should be taken care of.

-In the example below, assume that the Resource pointer owns dynamically allocated memory.
-In this situation, the compiler generated destructor does not help us at all.
-The compiler generated destructor (or any default destructor, compiler generated or manually implemented) will not clean up the pointer or any memory associated with it.
+In the example below, the `Resource` pointer could be either owning or non-owning.
+In this situation, the default destructor (either compiler generator or explicitly defined) performs no action on the pointer, which could lead to a resource leak.

 ```
-// Ex 3: Explicit defintion of empty destructor class Widget {
+// Ex 3: Explicit defintion of default destructor class Widget {
 public:
   // ...
-  ~Widget()        // ...
-  {                // ...
-                   // ...
+  ~Widget()        // Default destructor destroys the std::string {                // member but does performs no action on the
+                   // int and pointer members...
-  }                // ...
+  }                // Potential resource leak!

 private:
-  int idx;         // Fundamental type std::string str; // Class (user-defined) type Resource* ptr;   // Possible resource
+  int idx;         // Fundamental type std::string str; // Class type
+  Resource* ptr;   // Possible resource
 };
 ```

-For that case, a custom destructor will be required to prevent a resource leak.
-In the example below, `delete` is called in the body of the destructor, which releases the memory associated with it, before then calling the destructor for the `std::string` data member.
+For this case, a custom destructor will be required to prevent a potential resource leak.
+In the example below, `delete` is called on the `Resource` pointer in the body of the destructor, releasing any memory associated with it and eliminating any chance of a resource leak.

+After exiting the body of the destructor, the destructor for the `std::string` data member is called, and no action is performed on the `int` data member.

 ```
 // Ex 4: Explicit defintion of destructor to delete pointer class Widget {
 public:
   // ...
-  ~Widget()        // ...
-  {                // ...
+  ~Widget()        // Custom destructor deletes the pointer member {                // before destroying the std::string member,
-    delete ptr;    // ...
+    delete ptr;    // no action performed on the int member...
   }                // No resource leak!

 private:
-  int idx;         // Fundamental type std::string str; // Class (user-defined) type Resource* ptr;   // Possible resource
+  int idx;         // Fundamental type std::string str; // Class type
+  Resource* ptr;   // Possible resource
 };
 ```

-Typically, destructors do not pose much of a problem.
-They are, however, a sign that other special member functions need to be address, such as copy operations and move operations.
+Typically, destructors do not pose a problem.
+However, they are a sign that other special member functions need to be explicitly defined, such as copy operations and move operations.

 # Copy Operations